Policy · 2026

 - Supply-side policies (GLS, BTO ramp-ups) take 2–4 years to show up in real prices.

-Where the softening pressure actually falls
+Where in the market does the softening pressure fall first?

 When investor demand is throttled, the first crack shows in the larger, lower-yielding stacks: 3BR luxury-ish units in the CCR, high-priced new launches whose absorbtion depended on foreign wallets, and ageing leasehold assets without a clear progression story.